 Recommendations on where to begin and other stops along the way:

 - For the truly adventurous, the Birdsboro Climbing Quarry offers serious thrills.
 For over 20 years, the abandoned quarry turned sport climbing area has challenged climbers from across the Mid-Atlantic.
 We recognize rock-climbing isn’t for everyone, but you might enjoy watching these daredevils in action.

-- Not far from the quarry, you can order lunch or ice cream, or both, at Scoupe deVille.
-The 50s themed ice cream shop has reinvented itself into a 50s drive-through so customers can continue to enjoy their marvelous treats.
+- Not far from the quarry, enjoy lunch, ice cream, or both, at Scoupe deVille.
+The 50s themed ice cream shop has reinvented itself into a 50s drive-through so customers can safely dine on these marvelous treats.

 - Next stop, French Creek State Park.The park’s 7,730-acres constitue the largest block of contiguous forest between Washington D.C. and New York City and provides visitors with countless ways to enjoy the setting.
 While there, hike, mountain bike – you can connect with the Schuylkill River Trail, disc golf, kayak and watch the wildlife.
 For the ultimate French Creek experience, reserve a campsite or cabin prior to your arrival..
 BTW – Kayaks are available to rent.